sebastien-relier/SangerQuant/README.md

 ### Instructions

 # Tutorial
-## Import data
-- Click on "File" of the menubar and click on "Import" <br>
-- Select .ab1 files from sanger traces and click open.
-Use mouse left click while pressing *shift* to select multiple files <br>
-- Click open on the pop-up window to import the selected files

-## Explore traces
-- Click on a filename in the list to display the trace
-- Use the scrollbar at the top or your mouse wheel to navigate along the sequence
-- To navigate directly to a specific sequence in the trace, enter the sequence in the textbox located below the trace

 ## How to Quantify Mismatch
 ### Quantify peaks height at a specific position from a single trace
 - Left-click on a peak from the trace to quantify peak heights, raw value will appear below the sample list on the bottom left